jjspill/RSS_Feed_Aggregator/README.md

     pip3 install -r requirements.txt
     ```

-5. **Add airtable config file**
+5. **Add Airtable Configuration File**
-    Create a new file in the airtable-config directory and name it `airtable_config.json`.
+    Create a new file in the `project/airtable-config` directory and name it `airtable_config.json`.
-    Open the `airtable_config.json` file in a text editor.
+    Open the new file in a text editor.
     Add the following lines to the file, replacing `<...>` with your actual values:
     ```json
     {